ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-listeners.md

 }
 ```

 Great!
-We have the mechanisms by which to store and render logs, however, we haven't included any logic by which to add a audit log entries.
+We have the mechanisms by which to store and render logs, however, we haven't included any logic by which to add audit log entries.

 ## Adding an actionOn listener